Skip to Content

 Whatever trash you do pick up, make sure to put it into a bag or lined trash can, and not just loosely in an unlined one.
 Loose trash often winds up as litter again on trash collection day.

-Also, I encourage you to smile and say hello to any passersby as you pick up litter.
+Also, I encourage you to smile and say hello to any passersby as you work.
 It shows you take pride in keeping your community clean and encourages others to take part too.

 If you’re really feeling inspired, consider hosting a community cleanup!
 That’s definitely more advanced stuff, but it’s a great thing to do if you feel your area needs it.

-I know it may be a little bit chilly for some of you, depending on where you live, so maybe just take a very short trip out to pick up litter.
-But I encourage you and challenge you to get out at some point this weekend and pick up trash.
+I know it may be a little bit chilly for some of you, depending on where you live, so maybe just take a very short stroll and set a goal to pick up a few pieces of trash.

 take the challenge!